McMaster University Profile

 The McMaster Indigenous Graduate Students (MIGS) club supports Indigenous graduate students at McMaster, and creates opportunities for scholarly dialogue about graduate research interests and shared experiences.

 Your student union plays an important role at university.
 The union advocates on behalf of students on campus and in the community.
 Members may also organize your Orientation Week and student clubs.
 At McMaster, you are represented by the McMaster Students Union (MSU).

 McMaster is home to the Marauders varsity sports that range from basketball to wrestling.
-The McMaster Marauders participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Get more information on varsity athletics at McMaster including try-out dates.
+The McMaster Marauders participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
+Find more information on varsity athletics at McMaster, including try-out dates.

 Recreation and Intramurals

-McMaster offers recreational sports and leagues regardless of your skill level.
-Recreational sports include dodgeball, soccer, and hockey.
+McMaster offers recreational sports and leagues that you can participate in regardless of your skill level.
+Recreational sports include dodgeball, soccer and hockey.
 Joining a team is a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.